#2024UMMCGrad: Preston Ivy champions oral health at home and abroad

 Throughout the two years it takes to complete the dental hygiene program, Ivy has participated in several outreach trips, providing cleanings for people from rural Mississippi to rural Africa.

 Last summer, Ivy and his classmates went to Cary Christian Center in Rolling Fork for a summer camp called the "Dental Olympics,” where kids enjoyed games and activities alongside dental cleanings.
-Ivy was also part of the care crew for Team Smile event in West Point and provided cleanings in Louise at the community free clinic.
+Ivy was also part of the care crew for a Team Smile event in West Point and provided cleanings in Louise at the community free clinic.

 Most recently, Ivy visited Togo, Africa on a dental mission trip with a few students from the school.